Kyle Isbel Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- His most recent appearance was on Friday against the Oakland Athletics, when the lefty tossed seven scoreless innings while giving up two hits.
+- In his most recent outing on Friday against the Oakland Athletics, the lefty threw seven scoreless innings while surrendering two hits.

-- In 14 games this season, the 26-year-old has amassed a 2.95 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .201 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.